mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 - What is it that only **they** can say?
 - What is it that they have **unique** insight into?

-If you talk to a construction worker from Ireland, don't ask them about the weather.
-(Don't ask anyone about the weather &ndash; especially not the Irish!)
-Ask them about their line of business in the context of their location.
-What makes their job unique in Ireland?
-What are the challenges they face?
-How do they overcome them?
-That's something only they can answer.
+Q: "As an expert in X, who has been in the field for 20 years, what is one thing that people always get wrong about X?"
+A: "People always think that X is about Y, but it's really about Z."

 ## 4. Good questions are stacked on top of each other

 Do you know the [*Five Whys*](https://en.wikipedia.org/wiki/Five_whys) technique?
-It's simple: Ask "why" five times to get the root of the issue.
+It's simple: Ask "why" five times to get to the root of the issue.

 - Q: Are you happy with your job?
 A: No.
 - Q: Why?
 A: It drains my energy.
 - Q: Why?
 A: I have to do boring things
 - Q: Why?
 A: My boss thinks they must be done by *someone*
 - Q: Why?
-A: Noone got around to automating them
+A: No one got around to automating them
 - Q: Why?
-A: We don't have to skills to automate boring tasks
+A: We don't have the skills to automate boring tasks

 Aha!
-If you learn how to automate things, this might lead to better job happiness!
+If they learn how to automate things, this might lead to better job happiness!
 That's insightful.

 What's nice is that it was a purely mechanical process.
-With every step, we dug deaper into the underlying question.
+With every step, we dug deeper into the underlying question.
 At some point, the truth revealed itself.

 I love this technique.
 Good questions are built on top of each other.